gmlewis/PluginIRMF/README.md

 # PluginIRMF

-SHADERed plugin that simplifies the process of editing your IRMF projects.
+PluginIRMF is a SHADERed plugin that simplifies the process of editing your IRMF shaders.

+See [irmf.io](http://irmf.io) for more details.

 ![Screenshot](./screenshot.png)